FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 It's currently based on CentOS7 but we will move to Alma9 when CTA RPMs become available there.
 Checking for EOS directories and files is done with EOS commands.
 This is the slowest part of the process, but is also a good candidate for improvement using `eossh` scripts.
+This improvement is currently written, but not tested.
-Tape descriptions in CSV or Enstore PostgreSQL to CTA PostgreSQL data is translated by Python using SQLAlchemy.
+Tape descriptions in CSV or Enstore PostgreSQL are translated to CTA PostgreSQL in Python using SQLAlchemy.
 Making EOS placeholder files and modifying the CTA database is done with a CTA executable, `cta-eos-namespace-inject`.

 ## Rucio setup